 I decided to go online and download the popular and free software for playing mp3 files.
 While installing Winamp, I quickly proceeded through all the steps, and then, finally, the player was installed, and I was soon enjoying listening to my favorite music outdoors in my yard.

 Next morning, while reading the email from my friends, I suddenly noticed a strange pop-up saying that my Windows computer is infected with some E.tre456_worm_windows virus.
 I googled the problem and found out that this is a scam, so I ignored the alert.

 However, the pop-up kept bothering me periodically, and I was very distracted by it.
 There could be several of these alerts popping up, randomly attacking my screen and producing the scary beep.

 I additionally noticed that my browser acted in a very unusual way since all my search queries got redirected through Bing instead of Google Search.
 Plus, I saw many ads and sudden pop-ups leading to really filthy websites, for example, dating, gambling, adult games, and so on.

 I realized that something wrong was going on with my computer.
-I could never imagine that my brand new PC will be messed so much simply because of downloading the Winamp mp3 player though its non-official page.
+I could never imagine that my brand new PC will be messed so much simply because of downloading the Winamp mp3 player through its non-official page.

 I am not really technically savvy when it comes to removing computer viruses.
-I thought that my current security software was sufficient enough to prevent any malware attack, but obviously, it failed to do that.
-The continuous suspicious behavior of my browser brought me to the thought that there is some Trojan horse on my PCs that makes it work this way.
+I thought that my current security software was sufficient to prevent any malware attack, but it obviously failed to do that.
+My browser’s continuous suspicious behavior brought me to the thought that there is some Trojan horse on my PCs that makes it work this way.

 Looking for the information on Google about removing Trojans game me several links, one of them was recommending Loaris Trojan Remover.

 To be honest, I never heard of this program, but the research of the application on some forums finally convinced me to give it a try.